 The temperature of any material is the measure of the energy that it contains.
-Rapidly moving molecules have a higher temperature than slower moving molecules.
+Rapidly moving molecules have a higher temperature than slower-moving molecules.

 For example, while water transforms from a liquid to a solid at 32° F (0° C), cryogenic temperatures range much lower; from -150°C to -273° C. The temperature -273° C is the absolute lowest that can be achieved.
-At this temperature the actions of all molecules stop, causing the molecules to be at the lowest possible state of energy.
+At this temperature, the actions of all molecules stop, causing the molecules to be at the lowest possible state of energy.

 Liquid gases at or below -150° C are also used to freeze other materials.
 Once a gas begins to liquefy, the environment is considered a cryogenic one.
-The most common gases that are turned to liquid for cryogenics are oxygen, nitrogen, hydrogen and helium.
+The most common gases that are turned into liquid for cryogenics are oxygen, nitrogen, hydrogen and helium.

 History of Cryogenics

-The word cryogenics comes from the Greek word “kyros,” which means cold.
+The word cryogenics comes from the Greek word “Kyros,” which means cold.
 This combined with the abbreviated English word “to generate” make the word we know as cryogenics.

-Temperatures that are very cold are not measured in degrees Fahrenheit or Celsius, but in Kelvins.
+Temperatures that are very cold are not measured in degrees Fahrenheit or Celsius but in Kelvins.
 Kelvins use the unit symbol K. It is named after Baron Kelvin who believed that at very low temperatures a new scale was needed that was not measured by the material state change of water like Fahrenheit or Celsius.
 Zero degrees Kelvin (0 K) is the theoretically coldest possible temperature.

 In 1877 Rasul Pictet and Louis Cailletet liquefied oxygen for the first time, both using different methods for the process.
-Eventually a third method of liquefying oxygen was discovered, and at this point in history oxygen was able to be liquefied at 90 K. Soon after, liquid nitrogen was achieved at 77 K. Scientists all over the world began competing to lower the temperature of matter to absolute zero.
+Eventually, a third method of liquefying oxygen was discovered, and at this point in history oxygen was able to be liquefied at 90 K. Soon after, liquid nitrogen was achieved at 77 K. Scientists all over the world began competing to lower the temperature of matter to absolute zero.